 A keen practitioner of martial arts, Putin has played a major role in the development of sport in Russia, notably, helping Sochi to win the bid for the 2014 Winter Olympics.

-According to Forbes in 2013 Vladimir Putin was the first most powerful man on Earth.
+According to Forbes in 2013 Vladimir Putin was the first most powerful man on the Earth.

 Mikhail Zorin, a War veteran who saved Putin’s father

 After one attack on the Nevsky patch Zorin saw a seriously wounded soldier – Vladimir Spiridonovich Putin, father of the future president of Russia.
-Zorin and his teammates carried Vladimir from the battlefield to the river, where was medical team.
+Zorin and his teammates carried Vladimir from the battlefield to the river, where the medical team was.